WVUHPC/2019-Intro-HPC/_episodes/09-conda.md

 1. Create a couple of environments one with Python 2.7 and another with Python 3.6.

-2. To each of them add the following packages: numpy, scipy, ipython, networks and pandas.
+2. To each of them add the following packages: numpy, scipy, ipython, networkxs and pandas.

 3. Now try adding the intel channel and install tensorflow and scikit-learn